emiliayoffie/cl-tailor/README.md

 # Cover Letter Tailor

-A simple customizer that allows for efficient tailoring of cover letters and quick access to copy/paste functionality, with the option for downloading to PDF.
+A simple app for tailoring cover letters for individual roles/companies.

+Note: ***This is NOT a cover letter generator***.
+You must supply your own cover letter template.
+The goal of this project is to help streamline the job application process by providing quick and easy cover letter customization, along with easy access to copy/paste & download-to-PDF functionality.

 ## Demo
 [Here]() is a working demo version of the client-sde app deployed to Vercel.
 It updates when the main branch for this repo changes.